List of Internet pioneers: Douglas Engelbart

-Louis Pouzin

-Louis Pouzin (born 1931) is a French computer scientist.
-He built the first implementation of a datagram packet communications network, CYCLADES, that demonstrated the feasibility of internetworking, which he called a "catenet".
-Concepts from his work were used by Robert Kahn, Vinton Cerf, and others in the development of TCP/IP.
-In 1997, Pouzin received the ACM SIGCOMM Award for "pioneering work on connectionless packet communication".
-Louis Pouzin was named a Chevalier of the Legion of Honor by the French government on 19 March 2003.
-In 2012, Pouzin was inducted into the Internet Hall of Fame by the Internet Society.

 John Klensin

 John Klensin's involvement with Internet began in 1969, when he worked on the File Transfer Protocol.

 Klensin was involved in the early procedural and definitional work for DNS administration and top-level domain definitions and was part of the committee that worked out the transition of DNS-related responsibilities between USC-ISI and what became ICANN.

 His career includes 30 years as a principal research scientist at MIT, a stint as INFOODS Project Coordinator for the United Nations University, Distinguished Engineering Fellow at MCI WorldCom, and Internet Architecture Vice President at AT&T; he is now an independent consultant.
 In 1992 Randy Bush and John Klensin created the Network Startup Resource Center, helping dozens of countries to establish connections with FidoNet, UseNet, and when possible the Internet.

 In 2003, he received an International Committee for Information Technology Standards Merit Award.

 In 2007, he was inducted as a Fellow of the Association for Computing Machinery for contributions to networking standards and Internet applications.
 In 2012, Klensin was inducted into the Internet Hall of Fame by the Internet Society.